OpenMS/OpenMS-docs/docs/index.rst

-It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, :term:`Mascot`, OMSSA, etc. It supports easy integration of OpenMS built tools into workflow engines like :term:`KNIME`, Galaxy, WS-Pgrade, and :term:`TOPPAS` via the TOPPtools concept and a unified parameter handling via a 'common tool description' (CTD) scheme.
+It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, :term:`Mascot`, OMSSA, etc. It supports easy integration of OpenMS built tools into workflow engines like :term:`KNIME`, Galaxy, WS-Pgrade, and :term:`TOPPAS` via the :term:`TOPP tools` concept and a unified parameter handling via a 'common tool description' (CTD) scheme.

 With :term:`pyOpenMS`, OpenMS offers Python bindings to a large part of the :term:`OpenMS API`